Stop Coul Links Golf Course

 Please be aware.
 The documents are ordered by date of upload on to the Highland Council site.
 They are not in a logical sequence and at the top of the page they are mixed with letter-based comments on the proposal.
 Paper copies of the document set are held in the Highland Council office at Drummuie (Golspie) and in the Council Service Point in Dornoch.
 That is all.
 Not Coul has purchased its own hard copy, as well as digital files.

 The development requires an EIA (Environmental Impact Assessment).
 A crucial early stage of the EIA process involves scoping, which defines the environmental sectors which must be assessed for impacts by golf development.
-These areas must be agreed with statutory consultees (particularly Scottish Natural Heritage) and covered by the output of the EIA process, the Environmental Statement.
+These areas must be agreed with statutory consultees (particularly Scottish Natural Heritage and Scottish Environmental Protection Agency) and covered by the output of the EIA process, the Environmental Statement.
 Assessment must also be compliant with relevant national and international legislation.

 Surprisingly, a second Coul-related planning application was made in late October.
 This is for a reservoir outside the SSSI to supply water to the golf development.
 This seems contrary to EIA Regulations, which require all elements of an application to be present to allow full assessment of all effects.
 Details can be found on the Highland Council website, http:/wam.highland.gov.uk/wam/ searching on application reference 17/04404/FUL.
 See our Object page for more details of making an objection.
 There is good information available in objections lodged already.